OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 The existing implementation doesn't support any type of workflow beyond sequential data flow.
-However, a new type of workflow that allows both data flow and control flow is being developed.
+However, a new type of workflow that allows both data flow and control flow is planned.
 This new workflow will support concurrent execution and conditional branching.
 The current plan is to replace Assembly's single workflow object with two workflow objects.
 One would be a concurrent workflow containing only Components, and the other would be a sequential workflow containing only